 The small gadget attached to your ear can make seniors self-conscious and feel judged by others.
 However, by not catching onto hearing loss early on, it can lead to a more severe impairment and cause a bigger socially isolating impact.

 Let hearing aids strengthen your ears

 There's around 1 in 6 Australians currently living with a hearing impairment, according to The Australian Network on Disability1.
 The rates of people with hearing loss are only expected to increase to 1 in 4 by 20502, which means that you are not alone.

 A hearing aid will allow you to be able to join in conversations and partake in them, whereas an undiagnosed and untreated hearing condition can not only be detrimental to your health, but also cause you to feel left out when conversing with your loved ones.

 Going to get your hearing checked is the first step, and will help to better your hearing.
 Don't let it be a weakness, utilise it as a strength instead.

-Don't hesitate to come into a HEARINGLife clinic for a FREE* hearing check, or call our team for a consult at 1300 308 125.
+Don't hesitate to come into a HEARINGLife clinic for a no cost* hearing check, or call our team for a consult at 1300 308 125.

 1AND, Stats and Facts.
 Accessed March, 2016.